Sukhothai Historical Park: Wat Sorasak

 Wat Sorasak (วัดสรศักดิ์) was founded in the time of the Kingdom of Sukhothai during the reign of Sailuethai.
 In 1955 a stone inscription was discovered by the Fine Arts Department and called "Wat Sorasak stone inscription" also Inscription no. 49.
 It is now in the Ramkhamhaeng National Museum.
 Because of this stone inscription, the foundation year of Wat Sorasak can be dated to 1412.
 Nai Inthara Sorasak, the temple founder and the author of the stone inscription was probably an officer from Ayutthaya Kingdom, sent by Intha Racha to secure the interests of Ayutthaya over Sukhothai.
 According to the stone inscription, there was a great stupa, vihara, a building for Buddha image in the temple complex.
 The Lanka style stupa was surrounded by elephants and decorated with a seated Buddha image on a square base.
 The stupa is reminiscent of Ramkhamhaeng's Wat Chang Lom in Si Satchanalai Historical Park.
 The Fine Arts Department found the remains of elephants statues and fragments of the Buddha image.

 Thuriang Kilns

 The Thuriang Kilns (เตาทุเรียง) are ruins of the old celadon factory, which may have been founded in the late 13th century, are situated near the city moat near Wat Phra Phai Luang.
 This is a site where Sukhothai celadons were made.
 So far, 49 kilns have been discovered in 3 different areas: 37 lie north of the moat, 9 to the south, near the city wall, and 3 to the east.
-The vaulted brick kilns measure 1.5 – 2 metres wide and 4.5 metres long.
+The vaulted brick kilns measure 1.5 – 2 meters wide and 4.5 meters long.
 The ceramic wares found here are generally large bowls and jars; they have a matt yellowish grey glaze, and a design, usually of a flower, a fish, or a whirling circle, painted in black.